Council Tax and Housing Benefit claims process.

 You can get the claim form by contacting us, or you can download forms here:

-Application forms are also available from Liberata's offices at the Customer Service Centre in Barrow Town Hall.
+Application forms are also available from Customer Services.

 Barrow Borough Council has signed up to the Verification Framework (a government anti-fraud initiative).
 This means that a high level of supporting documentary evidence must be submitted when making any claim for Benefit.